-Linking US companies with a transcontinental network of Africa’s leading businesswomen.
+Linking US companies with a transcontinental network

-The U.S.-Africa Business Bridge links leading African businesswomen with deep experience in the United States, to American companies looking to enter the African market.
+The US-Africa Business Bridge links leading African businesswomen with deep experience in the United States, to American companies looking to enter the African market.

 We are a trade association helping American and African companies to find unique partnerships and expand their business horizons.